xyiorgyx/ReadMe-Generator/Readme.md

 To begin open up the index.js file in the intergrated terminal and download the dependencies using "npm i".

 ## Directions
-The following is a video giving a live demonstration on how to use the application.
+This [video](https://drive.google.com/file/d/1lcxdp-drmaXRVkbiYuG_V3c3R7x1HtL7/view) gives a live demonstration on how to use the application.

+* Please note that upon completion your readme file will be titled "Sample-Readme.md"

 ## Purpose
 The purpose of the repository to help developers create simple and easy readme.md files where all the structuring and license badges are already pre-programmed into the application.